nzfeng/gperftools/README.md

 make install
 ```

+You'll also need to install libtool.

 ## Building the library ##

-First, please read [INSTALL](./INSTALL) to ensure all the dependencies have
-been met.
-In short, you will need to install libtool and libunwind.
-Then, run
-`./autogen.sh` to generate the `configure` script before moving on.
+Run `./autogen.sh` to generate the `configure` script before moving on.

 We have a `do_configure.sh` script containing our build options under the build
 directory.
 This script controls where libtcmalloc is installed to, whether any